 Public Policy, Management, and Culture in London with Internship

 Immerse yourself in a landscape of museum collections, heritage sites, and performing arts during an academic quarter in London.
-This program will provide countless opportunities for students to participate in interdisciplinary learning that further their knowledge of Public Policy, Management, Culture, and the Arts as practice in Central London and the United Kingdom.
+This program will provide countless opportunities for students to participate in interdisciplinary learning that further their knowledge of Public Policy, Management, Culture, and Nonprofits as practice in Central London and the United Kingdom.

 This intensive program offers an internship option as well.
 Living in a fast-paced city will require you to balance your academic, work, and personal responsibilities while allowing you to make progress towards your educational, professional, and personal goals by experiencing all that London has to offer.

 Note: if you participate in an internship, you must apply for a Visa to the UK.
 This will require applying to UKVI for a student visa, going to a biometric appointment at a USCIS office (Portland has the only one in Oregon), and then sending your passport to New York to get the visa pasted in.

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|